briankoser/sfc-listeners-guide/episodes/0081-sci-fi-feud-2012.md

   - Matt

 notable_moments:
+odd_opening: Ben and Matt talk like robots

 last_listen: 2018-06-15
 recommendation: no
 recommendation_reason: Ben and Matt try to manufacture a feud.
 ---
-# Opening
-Ben and Matt open talking like robots.

 Ben continues to lobby for Koby to leave the show.

 Matt continues to try to start a feud with Strangers and Aliens.